Allen-Synthesis/EuroPi/software/contrib/dfam.md

 Manually advance DFAM so the last sequence LED is illuminated.
 Then start DFAM by pressing the Start/Stop button.
 DFAM will now automatically advance every time a pulse is sent from `cv1` of EuroPi

+## A Note on DFAM's Sequencer

+When using DFAM Controller with a pattern length that is not 8, DFAM will skip steps between `length - 1` and `7`; this is to say, the last Velocity and Pitch knobs on DFAM's sequencer will always control the last element of the sequence.

+For example, if you only want a 5-step sequence, you should set DFAM's 1, 2, 3, 4, and 8 knobs, not 1, 2, 3, 4, and 5.